cogment/cogment-doc/src/concepts/core-concepts.md

 An [Actor](./glossary.md#actor) might be controlled either by a software [Agent](./glossary.md#agent), or by a Human.
 Whichever the case, the process of generating [actions](./glossary.md#action) based on [observations](./glossary.md#observation) remains the same, and the [Environment](./glossary.md#environment) treats them the same.

+Some actors connect to the trial (we call them "client" actors) and others will wait for the trial to connect to them (we call these "service" actors).

 ### Environment

 The [Environment](./glossary.md#environment) is the context within which the [Trial](./glossary.md#trial) takes place.
 The Environment receives the [actions](./glossary.md#actions) done by the actors, usually updates an internal state, and generates an [observation](./glossary.md#observation) for each [Actor](./glossary.md#actor).

 The Environment is the main integration point between Cogment and an external system, either a **simulation** or a **real world system**.

-## The cogment.yaml
+## The specifications file

 At the heart of every Cogment project is a [YAML](https://yaml.org){target=\_blank} file typically called `cogment.yaml`.
-Its primary role is to define the [actor classes](./glossary.md#actor-class) present within the project, including their [action](./glossary.md#action-space) & [observation spaces](./glossary.md#observation-space), as well as a default configuration for trials, including the number of actor participating in each [trial](./glossary.md#trial) and their class and implementation.
+Its primary role is to define the [actor classes](./glossary.md#actor-class) present within the project, including their [action](./glossary.md#action-space) & [observation spaces](./glossary.md#observation-space).

 ## Architecture

-Running trials with Cogment usually involves the deployment of a cluster of services and its clients.
+Running trials with Cogment usually involves the deployment of a cluster of services and clients.
 These components are either provided by the Cogment framework, depicted below in blue, or implemented for a particular project, depicted below in orange.

 ![Cogment Architecture - Simple](./cogment_architecture_simple.png)